micropython/micropython/BUILDING.md

     git submodule sync
     git submodule update --init

+### Required Python Packages

+Failing to install these will prevent from properly building.

+    pip3 install -r requirements-dev.txt

 ### mpy-cross

 As part of the build process, mpy-cross is needed to compile .py files into .mpy files.